TrakeLean/Main-Project-NUM_IMG_AI/readme.md

 # Main-Project: Number Recognition

-An AI that's able to recognize the digits from 0 to 9. through your webcam.
-It's based on the MNIST dataset.
-It's a simple neural network with 1 hidden layers.
-It has 784 neurons.
+An AI that's able to recognize the digits from 0 to 9. through your webcam, based of the MNIST dataset.
+It's a simple neural network with 1 hidden layer.
+It has 32 neurons.
 The activation function is ReLU.
 The optimizer is Adam.
-The loss function is categorical crossentropy.
-The accuracy is 98%.
+The loss function is sparse categorical crossentropy.
+The accuracy is ≈98%.

 ## Getting Started